openshift/origin/docs/v1/api-server-walkthrough.md

 changes.

-Invoking `make apiserver` in the root directory will result in an `apiserver` binary in the `bin/` directory.
+Invoking `make service-catalog` in the root directory will result in a `service-catalog` binary in the `bin/` directory.

 When the API server starts up, it will generate a certificate will be generated in `/var/run/kubernetes-service-catalog/` so that directory must be